KeisukeYamashita/pyplelogger/README.md

 ### Change logger level

-This is similier to changing default log level but this method changes log level for one logger.
+This is similier to changing defualt log level but this method changes log level for one logger.

-Futhermore, the method to change default log level is a class method but, this method is a instance method, so it will only effect the instance.
+Futhermore, the method to change defualt log level is a class method but, this method is a instance method, so it will only effect the instance.

 ```python
 import logging